digicademy/ExecuteMoreXtension/README.md

 # Requirements
-The ExecuteMoreXtension was developed and tested to be used with the versions 19.1 to 21.0 of the [Oxygen XML Editor](https://www.oxygenxml.com/).
+The ExecuteMoreXtension was developed and tested to be used with the versions 19.1 to 27.1 of the [Oxygen XML Editor](https://www.oxygenxml.com/) and depends on the the Saxon version included.

 Since it extends functionality of the [AskMoreXtension](https://github.com/digicademy/AskMoreXtension) you will also need to add a released JAR with a version greater than or equal to 1.3.0.